Chat with us, powered by LiveChat

-Does Quitting Alcohol Make You Tired?
+Does Fatigue After Quitting Alcohol Make You Tired?

-Let’s jump right in with the question from today’s headline: Does quitting alcohol make you tired?
+Let’s jump right in with the question from today’s headline: Does Fatigue After Quitting Alcohol Make You Tired?

 Yes, when you stop drinking, you can expect to go through a period of feeling overly tired.
 This experience is sometimes referred to as sobriety fatigue or sobriety exhaustion.